 Bring Bootstrap to life with our optional JavaScript plugins built on jQuery.
 Learn about each plugin, our data and programmatic API options, and more.

 Individual or compiled

-Plugins can be included individually (using Bootstrap's individual js/dist/.js), or all at once using bootstrap.js or the minified bootstrap.min.js (don't include both).
-If you use a bundler (Webpack, Rollup...), you can use /js/dist/.js files which are UMD ready.
+Plugins can be included individually (using Bootstrap's individual \.js files), or all at once using bootstrap.js or the minified bootstrap.min.js (don't include both).

 Dependencies